adarsh1chand/Quantum-Reservoir_Computing/README.md

 # Quantum-Reservoir-Computing
-This repository contains code for exploratory analysis of quantum reservoir computing and it's potential benefits in learning time-series data.
+This repository contains code for exploratory analysis of quantum reservoir computing and it's potential benefits for learning time-series data.